ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 ## Machine Learning Methodology

-Three models of increasing complexity were compared:
+Three models of increasing complexity were compared.
+Before training, ESA WorldCover's Dense urban class (class 7) was merged into the Built-up/urban class (class 6), as the two classes are not reliably distinguished by WorldCover in peri-urban transition zones such as the Cambridge A14 corridor.
+This reduces the classification problem to six land cover classes.

 ### K-Means Clustering (Unsupervised Baseline)
 K-Means partitions pixels into k clusters based on spectral similarity alone, requiring no labelled training data.
 This serves as the unsupervised baseline — demonstrating what structure exists in the data without any human annotation.

-k=7 clusters were used, matched to our class scheme.
-Cluster-to-class assignment was performed by majority vote against WorldCover labels.
+k=7 clusters were used to allow the model to find natural groupings within the data, subsequently mapped to 6 land cover classes by majority vote against WorldCover labels.

 ### Random Forest (Supervised Baseline)
 Random Forest trains an ensemble of 200 decision trees on labelled pixels from